 You can put a towel down for your child to sit on to cut down on some of slippery.

-He had a ball.
+My 3 year old had a ball.

 As he played, he experimented with combining colors and imaginative play.
 It was amazing.

-When my son was “done” with the bubble foam part, we turned on the bath tub and turned this into one EPIC bubble bath.
+When my son was “done” with the bubble foam part, we turned on the bath tub and turned this into one epic bubble bath.

 A two for one activity.